namboy94/ci-scripts/doc/markdown/python.md

     python builder.py gitstats-html      <root-directory>
     python builder.py documentation-html <root-directory>
+    python builder.py coverage-html      <root-directory>

 create an index.html file inside a local VHost containing git statistics or documentation.
-It is assumed that the gitlab runner ha write permissions to the specified directory.
+It is assumed that the gitlab runner has write permissions to the specified directory.
 The directories should look like this:

   - gitstats: